DylanLukes/VkMOL/README.md

 # VkMOL

-A proof-of-concept portable Vulkan-ized rendering engine for molecular modeling software.
+A proof-of-concept portable Vulkan-ized rendering render for molecular modeling software.

 (**IMPORTANT: This project is in progress and not remotely complete.**)